tier5/gh-demo/README.md

 Then run this command --> vagrant box add ubuntu.16.04 https://cloud-images.ubuntu.com/xenial/current/xenial-server-cloudimg-i386-vagrant.box
 Then Do --> vagrant up
 Then Do --> vagrant ssh

-Then Local Environment Can be Seen at --> http://localhost:4000 incase it doesnot work for you just run these two commands from your local project directory sudo chmod -R 777 storage/ sudo chmod -R 777 bootstrap/